 - In Corpse Party: Book of Shadows (a sequel of sorts to Blood Covered), we are introduced to Kai Shimada and Naho Saenoki's friend Sayaka Ooue.
 Shimada is part of the same group of friends at Byakudan High School, where he has a one-sided rivalry with Yuuya Kizami, and Sayaka is mentioned in Naho's Notes.
 You find their bodies in Chapters 2 and 5 of Blood Covered, respectively.

-- In Sonic and the Black Knight, Merlina plans and Face Heel Turns in order to prevent Camelot to go through this, to keep it alive eternally.
-Sonic doesn't like the idea and knows Camelot must fall, thus he has to smack her around to get her back to normal and see their folly.
+- In Sonic and the Black Knight, Merlina plans a Face-Heel Turn in order to prevent Camelot's fall, to keep it alive eternally.
+Sonic doesn't like the idea of an entire kingdom being trapped and frozen in time and knows Camelot must fall, thus he has to smack her around to get her back to normal and see the folly in her plan.

 - The Legend of Zelda franchise has run for over twenty-five years.
 In all that time, we've never known of Fi's existence outside of the chronologically first game, Skyward Sword, despite her being the spirit of the series' iconic weapon, the Master Sword.
 You can probably fill in the blanks for yourself.

 - I Miss the Sunrise actually inverts this in a few cases — Marie, Rami, and Mahk are all alive and well in The Reconstruction, so they can't die (though something does have to happen to Mahk to make the crew believe he died).
 Played straight with Tezkhra, however.

 - El Shaddai: Ascension of the Metatron: Lucifel.
 Pretty obvious who he'll become someday.
 Then again, Enoch averted the Great Flood, so who knows?